 Always making food come alive in multiple ways, The Splendid Table has recorded programs in Portland, Ore.; in Hawaii; in Spain; and in Mexico City.
 To commemorate the program's tenth anniversary, a series of shows were produced on site in the Emilia-Romagna region of Italy, Lynne's spiritual homeland and the inspiration for her first book.

 Lynne's second book, The Italian Country Table, was published in 1999.
 In 2008, Lynne and Sally collaborated on their first book, How to Eat Supper; both were award nominees.
-In 2011, they will release a follow-up volume, How to Eat Weekends.
+In 2011, they released a follow-up volume, How to Eat Weekends.

 At the end of 2017, after 22 years of hosting The Splendid Table, Lynne Rossetto Kasper retired from our show.
 From its first mealtime brainstorm to the award-winning weekly program it is today, The Splendid Table continues its celebration of food and the roles it plays in our lives, thanks largely to the amazing passion and culinary contributions of Lynne.